scottdurow/building-power-apps-js-webresources/Part 8 - Calling JavaScript from a Command Bar Button.md

-# Part 7 - Calling JavaScript webresources from the Command Bar
+# Part 8 - Calling JavaScript webresources from the Command Bar

-This post is part of the series 'Scott's guide to building Power Apps JavaScript Web Resources using TypeScript'.
+This is part of the course 'Scott's guide to building Power Apps JavaScript Web Resources using TypeScript'.

-In this seventh part we will cover how to create a button on the Ribbon to call the JavaScript webresource that we have created.
+In this eighth part we will cover how to create a button on the Ribbon to call the JavaScript webresource that we have created.
 In a later part of this series we will convert this to call a Custom API.

 ## Add Command Bar Button using the Ribbon Workbench